 I am drawn to abstract painting because it is the most challenging, holds the most mystery for me, and in the end, the most magic.
-My paintings are not “about” something, or “art objects” per se, as much as they are an opportunity to set in motion the imagination and trigger an emotional response.
-In the simplest terms, the paintings are a celebration of pure texture and color.
+My paintings are not “about” something, or “art objects” per se, as much as they are an opportunity to perhaps set in motion the imagination and trigger an emotional response.
+In the simplest of terms, the work is a celebration of pure color and texture.

 I believe that through focused intensive engagement while making a painting, it is possible to imbibe it somehow with a residue of spirit, an intangible essence that gives the work a sense of presence.
 This can be felt by a sensitive viewer and moves the work toward the realm of art, as opposed to decoration or craft.
 It’s a prospect worth pursuing with each and every painting.